 QWhat is CashShuffle?

-ACashShuffle is a fully decentralized coin mixing protocol that shuffles your Bitcoin Cash with other network participants.
+ACashShuffle is a fully decentralized privacy protocol that shuffles your Bitcoin Cash with other network participants.
 This shuffling process obscures your real spending and makes it extremely difficult for chain analysis companies to track your coins.

 QWhat are the use-cases for CashShuffle?